Hiring A Petsitter: Tips To Find Best Match For Your Pet

 - Be sure your sitter knows where all pet supplies are located, along with any unique behavioral traits your cat/dog may have.

 - If you have a garage door keypad that will used as the primary entry, be sure the sitter has the door code.
 Also provide a spare house key in the event the garage door doesn’t work.
+(This has happened to me multiple times)

 - Be sure to inquire about rates, if that hasn’t already been discussed.
 Ask about any additional charges for services such as administering medication, additional pet(s), and holiday surcharge.